 Wells Fargo reported a as the third-largest U.S. bank by assets set aside more money to cover bad loans, mainly to energy companies.
 Shares of Wells Fargo closed 0.49 percent lower.

-BlackRock, the world's largest asset manager, posted a 20 percent drop in first-quarter profit on Thursday amid a dramatic reversal in financial markets.
+BlackRock, the world's largest asset manager, posted a on Thursday amid a dramatic reversal in financial markets.
 The stock closed up 1.9 percent.

 Citigroup is due to report earnings on Friday.